Our legal apprenticeship programme will form the building blocks to a successful career as a solicitor.

 Are there information events being held to find out more about the paralegal apprenticeships?

-If you would like to register your interest, please email Chloe Rowan before Monday 12 March 2018 including your name, school and contact telephone number.
+If you would like to register your interest, please email Chloe Rowan by Friday 1st March 2019 including your name, school and contact telephone number.